 There is no load limit on the amount or weight of marijuana and marijuana products that are being transported by a licensed marijuana distributor.
 Marijuana distributors are required to adhere to NV DOT regulations and those required through their insurance coverage.
 When transporting by vehicle, marijuana and marijuana product must be in a lockbox or locked cargo area.
 A trunk of a vehicle is not considered secure storage unless there is no access from within the vehicle and it is not the same key access as the vehicle.
 Live plants can be transported in a fully enclosed, windowless locked trailer or secured area inside the body/compartment of a locked van or truck so that they are not visible to the outside.
 If the value of the marijuana and marijuana products being transported by vehicle is in excess of \$10,000 (the insured value per the shipping manifest), the transporting vehicle must be equipped with a car alarm with sound or have no less than two (2) of the marijuana distributor's marijuana establishment agent registration cardholders involved in the transportation.
 All marijuana and marijuana product must be tagged for purposes of inventory tracking with a unique identifying label as required by the NV DOT and remain tagged during transport.
 This unique identifying label should be similar to the stamp for cigarette distribution.
+All marijuana product transported by vehicle must be transported in sealed packages and containers and remain unopened during transport.
 All marijuana and marijuana product transported by vehicle should be inventoried and accounted for in the inventory tracking system.
-Loading and unloading of marijuana and marijuana products from the transported by vehicle must be within view of existing video surveillance systems prior to leaving the origination location.
+Loading and unloading of marijuana and marijuana products from the transporting vehicle must be within view of existing video surveillance systems prior to leaving the origination location.
 Security requirements are required for the transportation of marijuana and marijuana products.